American Underwater Services, Inc.

 Depending on what type of plants you have grown in and around your pond, you may need to perform some preventative plant maintenance.
 This not only helps from an aesthetic standpoint but can keep the plant ecosystem healthy during the warm summer months when the oxygen supply in the water is limited.

 Invasive insects are another concern.
 If your pond has water lilies and similar plants, an insect called the lily beetle will lay their eggs on top of it.
 When their larvae hatch, they will start to consume the plant at a rapid pace.
-Lilies will begin to look like swiss cheese and eventually die.
+Lilies will begin to look like Swiss cheese and eventually die.
 The best solution to this pest problem is to regularly prune the lilies when you notice signs of brown discoloration.

 HOA, Private, or Golf Course Pond Management